Health and Pre-Med Programs Abroad

 Science courses are available at many of the Middlebury Schools Abroad, in the language of the host country.

 There are many opportunities for pre-med students at UK and Irish universities; see our web site for more information.
 Also, a number of universities in Australia and New Zealand offer pre-med opportunities; see our web site.

 Some specific examples include:

-The Practice of Medicine course (MX1000) offers a valuable learning opportunity for undergraduate students (currently enrolled at North American universities), interested in studying medicine at the pre-med level.
+The Health and Society course (MX1000) offers a valuable learning opportunity for undergraduate students, interested in studying medicine at the pre-med level.
 The course is particularly suitable for those registered or thinking of registering for their Medical Degrees and is offered in conjunction with other elective modules as part of the King’s College London Study Abroad Programme.

-The Practice of Medicine course is the first in the UK to offer an integrated curriculum including the social, ethical and anthropological perspectives underpinning practice.
+The Health and Society course is the first in the UK to offer an integrated curriculum including the social, ethical and anthropological perspectives underpinning practice.
 The course combines an in-class curriculum with a range of shadowing opportunities in different clinical settings.